 - Most melanomas (70 percent) as well as melanoma that recurs are found by the patient or a family member.

-For more information or to schedule a consultation with a melanoma specialist at Virginia Mason, in Seattle, call (206) 223-6831.
+For more information or to schedule a consultation with a melanoma surgeon at Virginia Mason, in Seattle, call (206) 223-6831.